NicholasBenfield/unity-programmer/README.md

 2/19/2020
 Created a game manager to handle the flow between scenes.
 Created a basic movement controller.
 Item pickup has been done, Game Manager holds the the values of the objects.
 Have a basic camera that follows the player around, but doesn't rotate.
 Created an inventory that when E is pressed displays and disappears accordinly.

+2/20/2020
+Reworked some of the game manager for flows between scenes.
+Adjusted some values for spawn rates.Worked on a final scene with score values along with clicks and items missed picking up.

+2/21/2020
+Created a basic camera that flows the character and does a light rotation, but not completely around the character.
+Added a button for the game to end on the final scene.